customerio/customerio-android/README.md

             apiKey = "your-api-key",
             appContext = this
         ).build()

    }
 }
 ```
-The Builder for CustomerIO exposes configuration options for features such `region`,
+The Builder for CustomerIO exposes configuration options for features such `region`,`timeout`.
-`timeout`.

-> A best practice is to initialize CustomerIO in the Application class, this way you will be able to access that instance from any part of your application using the instance() method:
+> A best practice is to initialize CustomerIO in the Application class, this way you will be able to access that instance from any part of your application using the instance() method.

 # Tracking